 Which OBD2 Scanner Should I Buy?

 An OBD-II scanner allows you to read and clear Diagnostic Trouble Codes (also known as fault codes, DTCs) on vehicles 1996 and newer.
-Your dealer and mechanic use OBD-II scanners to diagnose most of the problems with today’s vehicles.
+Your dealer and mechanic use OBD-II scanners to diagnose most problems with today’s vehicles.
 While the scanners used at the dealership are the most advanced and expensive, aftermarket scanners are readily available for DIYers who want to troubleshoot their vehicles.

 Tips for buying a good OBD-II scanner: